lsmith130/scloud/README.md

 # scloud

-scloud a private cloud deployment
+scloud is a personal multi-cloud deployment